cryptoEstudiante/xbt-websocket-with-server/README.md

    * Code in the CSS3 file proportionally sizes the font and Document Object Model (DOM) elements
      in rem units.
 Media queries in the CSS3 file style Web page elements.
-However, this CSS3 code was not tested extensively with small viewports (less than 768 pixels in width).
+However, this CSS3 code was not extensively tested with small viewports (less than 768 pixels in width).

 * **No Testing of the JavaScript Client on the iOS Mobile Operating System**

-   * The client was only tested with Safari on an OS X operating system.
+   * The JavaScript client was only tested with Safari on an OS X operating system.

 * **The JavaScript Client Freezes when Run with Konqueror, a Linux Browser**